 - Apply for Quality Improvement Awards based on the milestones your team achieves each quarter.

 Minimum Criteria for Staying Involved in the PA PQC During an Implementation Period

 The PA PQC recognizes it takes time to achieve the seven participation expectations listed above during the Implementation Period.
 As a result, the PA PQC also has a minimum set of criteria for staying involved in the PA PQC during the Implementation Period.
 This includes all of the following:

-- Submitting a QI Report Out, using the QI Report Out Template, during a six-month period;
+- Submitting a QI Report Out, using the QI Report Out Template or Life QI Portal, during a six-month period;

 - Submitting a quarterly initiative-specific survey during a six-month period;